 This is my #5 coaching question because it’s one of our most popular and powerful InnerLifeSkills processes called the InnerLifeSkills Kite taught in our Master Coach full accredited certification program.
-This question helps to excavate the client’s positive intention behind even destructive or limiting behaviors.
+This question helps to excavate the client’s positive intention behind even destructive or limiting behaviours.

 #4: Why does this matter to you?

 Coaching tip: Help people to discover and clarify meaning.

 This is a simple question, but it is in the top 5 for a reason.
 Finding someone’s why is the key to their inspiration and motivation.
 Don’t make the mistake of thinking that your why will motivate your client.
 Take the time to find their reasons.

 This short open question could lead to important insights.
 It shows you care.
 Make sure to ask with a tone of curiosity or add, “I’m curious…”

 Also, don’t assume that people already know the answer to this question.

 By asking questions like this, we help people discover and clarify what is only whispering inside themselves.